RoyAalekh/hackathon_code4change/README.md

 # Code4Change: Intelligent Court Scheduling System

 Purpose-built for hackathon evaluation.
 This repository runs out of the box using the Streamlit dashboard and the uv tool.
+It can be run locally, in Docker, or on Hugging Face Spaces (Docker runtime).

 ## Requirements